UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 ## Introduction to Training Module
-This training module provides a brief introduction to some of the most commonly implemented statistics and associated visualizations used in exposure science, toxicology, and environmental health studies.
+This training module provides a brief introduction to some of the most commonly implemented statistics and associated visualizations used in exposure science, epidemiological, toxicology, and environmental health studies.
 This module first uploads an example dataset that is similar to the data used in the previous data organization training module, though includes some expanded subject information data to allow for more example statistical tests.
 Then, methods to evaluate data normality are presented, including visualization-based approaches using histograms and Q-Q plots as well as statistical-based approaches.
 Basic statistical tests are then presented, including the t-test, analysis of variance, regression modeling, chi-squared test, and Fischer’s exact test.
 These statistical tests are very simple, with more extensive examples and associated descriptions of statistical models in the proceeding applications-based training modules.

 #### Script Preparations